ameyagodbole/augmented-dtree/README.md

 	Parameters:

 	num_classes: Number of classes in the dataset
-	num_clild: Number of child nodes required for each node
+	num_child: Number of child nodes required for each node
-	max_depth: Maximum depth of the neural tree allowed (to preven overfitting)
+	max_depth: Maximum depth of the neural tree allowed (to prevent overfitting)
 	data_type: Data type of the data
 	data_dimension: Number of features in the data
 	data_balance: Whether data balancing is required (True/False)
 	balance_mode: Type of data balancing required
-	decision_type: The typw of classifier to be used in each node of the tree
+	decision_type: The type of classifier to be used in each node of the tree
-	decision_criterion: The criterion used to decide when a nore is a leaf node
+	decision_criterion: The criterion used to decide when a node is a leaf node
-	purity_threshold: The maximum purity of a node above which is is declared a leaf node
+	purity_threshold: The maximum purity of a node above which is declared a leaf node
 	count_threshold: The minimum count of data points at a node, below which we declare the node as a leaf node to prevent overfitting
 	impurity_drop_threshold: The minimum impurity drop from parent to child required, below which we declare the node as a leaf node